 Total Vehicle Check (Paid)

-A total reg check comes with a lot of perks such as outstanding finance, car’s accident, if it was stolen, flagged as ‘High-Risk,’ mileage inconsistency, vehicle owner check, number plate change history, colour change history, VIN match check, vehicle evaluation and scrap check etc.
+A total reg check comes with a lot of perks such as outstanding finance, car’s accident, if it was stolen, flagged as ‘High-Risk,’ mileage inconsistency, vehicle owner check, number plate change history, colors change history, VIN match check, vehicle evaluation and scrap check etc.

 Should You Opt for a Free Car Check or Full Car History Check?